xtreme3d/xtreme3d/README.md

 Features
 --------
+* Extremely lightweight.
+It's just a DLL of 1.8 MB in size (plus three optional DLLs - ode.dll, freetype.dll, OpenFBX.dll)
+* Can be used with any language that supports DLLs and stdcall convension
 * Scene graph with object hierarchy/pivoting
 * Built-in primitives (such as box, sphere, cylinder, teapot, etc.)
 * Materials and textures.
 Materials can be loaded from script files